microsoft/iot-curriculum/labs/iot/environment-monitor/README.md

 This lab has the following parts

 1. Set up IoT Central and send simulated data
-1. Send mock temperature data from your PC or Mac
 1. Set up a Raspberry Pi to send temperature data
 1. Set up IoT Central and the Raspberry Pi to send humidity and sound data
 1. Perform simple analytics and create an alert on the data using rules